thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 Confusing and overwhelming moments filled with thoughts of not being good enough and getting lost towards aims of perfection, I only lost touch with God.
 I forgot what it meant to be forgiven and what it meant to be free.
 I trapped myself again within four walls, without windows refusing to let any light in.

+{% include image.html url="/assets/images/threeyears2.JPG" %}

-“A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word 'darkness' on the walls of his cell.”
-C.S.
-Lewis, The Problem of Pain
+<center>“*A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word 'darkness' on the walls of his cell.*”</center>
+<center>C.S.
+Lewis, The Problem of Pain</center>

 Two years in and I had lost my trust in Him.
 Out of self-reliance, stubbornness and bitterness, I could not find myself to be content with wherever God placed me in.
 Among all those who are in motion and within all that is dark, I could no longer find the sun.
 I simply found my faith at a standstill, without progress and without growth.